March Madness: The safety concerns as thousands of fans travel to Indiana

 Since the pandemic hit, organizers have slowly brought back conventions and youth tournaments, but nothing compared to the scale of March Madness.

-Indianapolis will also host the Big Ten Basketball Tournament and the Men's and Women's Horizon League tourneys.
+Indianapolis will also host the Big Ten Basketball Tournament and the men's and women's tourneys in the Horizon League.

 That’s 99 games in 29 days.